 - Gas appliances should be fitted and tested by a competent person - LPG cylinders should be in a fire-resisting lockable compartment (with 1⁄2 hour fire resistance).
-Compartments must have adequate ventilation at high and low levels - Cylinders should be fitted with automatic cut-off valves & be protected from tampering - All cylinders should be kept away from heat and ignition sources - All pipes and fittings should be as short as possible with appropriate screw or compression fittings (not slip-on fittings) - All pipes should be protected from abrasion or mechanical damage (armoured if subject to temperatures over 50°C)

-- All pipes should be renewed every two years - All gas appliances must be fitted with a flame failure device and adequately ventilated. - All fryers should be fitted with an automatic high temperature-limiting device (operates at a fat temperature of 250°C or lower) - Suitable signs indicating "Caution LPG" and "Highly Flammable" should be displayed
+Compartments must have adequate ventilation at high and low levels - Suitable signs indicating "Caution LPG" and "Highly Flammable" should be displayed - Cylinders should be fitted with automatic cut-off valves & be protected from tampering - All cylinders should be kept away from heat and ignition sources - All pipes and fittings should be as short as possible with appropriate screw or compression fittings (not slip-on fittings) - All pipes should be protected from abrasion or mechanical damage - All pipes should be renewed every two years - All gas appliances must be fitted with a flame failure device and adequately ventilated. - All fryers should be fitted with an automatic high temperature-limiting device (operates at a fat temperature of 250°C or lower)